New Heights Educational Group

 Pamela also describes another young man who had not graduated high school, and could not read to his baby.
 Within nine months, he became the first member of his family in three generations to be able to read at a high school level.

 Pamela says, "He was scored mentally retarded, and we got him to jump two grade levels in nine months! … So I truly believe that no one is unreachable, and that's huge!
 Look at all the stereotypes that are out there saying why even try?
 Well, that's why.
 Because everyone is reachable."

 Equal Access Through Online Collaboration

 Not every student can be reached in person.
 For New Heights to realize its dream of fair and equal education, it must use remote work tools to connect with students directly in their homes.
-New Heights has used Citrix GoToMeeting to connect teachers and tutors with students.
+New Heights has used LogMeIn GoToMeeting to connect teachers and tutors with students.

 Thanks to GoToMeeting's recording features, these online sessions can also be reviewed and played back later, allowing New Heights to offer suggestions for both teacher and student improvement.

-New Heights also uses Citrix GoToMeeting for a variety of other services, such as online board meetings and trainings for volunteers.
+New Heights also uses LogMeIn GoToMeeting for a variety of other services, such as online board meetings and trainings for volunteers.
 The organization also uses GoToMeeting for collaboration with people from across the country, who use this tool to work together on education issues in their own communities, spreading the New Heights education method beyond the Ohio area.